EriRJorge/Type_Browser/README.md

 # TypeBrowser
-First Official Open Source Product if Type_Software.
+First Official Open Source Product of Type_Software.
 TypeBrowser is a lightweight, privacy-focused web browser built with Python.

 ---